kyma-incubator/compass/docs/architecture/app-runtime-flows.md

 ![](./assets/app-configuration-update.svg)

-Application exposes a webhook, which is called when configuration is updated.
-If any connected Runtime changes, Application is notified via this webhook that new configuration details are available.
+If any connected Runtime changes, Application is notified via [Application Webhook API](./terminology.md#application-webhook-api) that new configuration details are available.
 The following diagram shows the interaction between Runtime Agent, Director and Connector, when a new Runtime is provisioned and configured successfully:

 ![](./assets/runtime-notification.svg)

 ### Runtime configuration update

 Runtime gets configuration details from Director, including application list with theirs credentials, and applies the configuration asynchronously.
-Runtime checks periodically for new configuration details and applies them, if they changes.
+Runtime Agent checks periodically for new configuration details and applies them, if they changes.

 ![](./assets/runtime-configuration-update.svg)